Oracle808/WHSB/README.md

 ### Pandora seeks to solve these problems by

 #### Simple no-gimmics design
-Falling the trend from Windows Phone 7 & 8 as well as iOS 7, we endeavour to use straight-forward flat design.
+Falling the trend from Windows Phone 7 & 8, Windows 8, and iOS 7, we endeavour to use straight-forward flat design.
 No gimmics, no gradients.

 #### Mobile-first development
 Following a new industry trend, to build experiences that work on mobiles, tablets & desktops, we create a working version for mobile, then work ourselves up to tablet and then to desktop.